Jarred Kelenic Player Props: Mariners vs. Blue Jays

 Jarred Kelenic At The Plate

-- Kelenic has 25 hits to go with a slugging percentage of .671, both of which rank first among Seattle hitters this season.
+- Kelenic leads Seattle in slugging percentage (.663) and total hits (27) this season.

-- He ranks 15th in batting average, 40th in on base percentage, and third in slugging among the qualified hitters in baseball.
+- Among the qualifying hitters in MLB, he ranks 11th in batting average, 31st in on-base percentage, and third in slugging.

-- In 73.9% of his 23 games this season, Kelenic has picked up at least one hit.
-He's also had six multi-hit games.

-- In 30.4% of his games this season, he has hit a long ball, and 8% of his trips to the dish.
+- In 29.2% of his games this season, he has homered, and 7.6% of his trips to the dish.

-- Kelenic has driven in a run in 12 games this year (52.2%), including two games with multiple runs batted in.
+- Kelenic has driven in a run in 12 games this season (50.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.